mbuboltz1024/ArnePilot/README.md

 What is moparpilot?
 ------

 [moparpilot](http://github.com/mbuboltz1024/moparpilot) is an open source driver assistance system.
-Currently, openpilot performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported car makes, models and model years(#Cars that are maintained on this fork with andrrocity's device).
+Currently, openpilot performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of supported car makes, models and model years.
 In addition, while openpilot is engaged, a camera based Driver Monitoring (DM) feature alerts distracted and asleep drivers.

 Integration with Stock Features